-Bernie Mullane Reserve - Kellyville’s fully enclosed playground ticks all the boxes - it has shade, a wheelchair accessible swing, all kids of equipment and nearby amenities (and coffee!)
+Bernie Mullane Reserve - Kellyville’s fully enclosed playground ticks all the boxes - it has shade, a wheelchair accessible swing, all kinds of equipment and nearby amenities (and coffee!).

-Wollundry Park - in Pennant Hills, this quaint park is near the train line, has soft ground, and its overarching gum trees are full of cockatoos.
+Wollundry Park - Located in Pennant Hills, this quaint park is near the train line, has soft ground, and its overarching gum trees are full of cockatoos.
 Mums can watch on from the picnic shelters.

 Source: Livvi’s Place Ryde, City of Ryde

-Beecroft Train Playground - Next to Beecroft Train Station, this one has recently be revamped.
-Tots and toddlers in particular will love this train-shaped, padded floor playground, with a train-spotting wall for children to ogle passing trains!
-There’s great coffee shops nearby too.
+Beecroft Train Playground - Next to Beecroft Train Station, this one has recently been revamped.
+Tots and toddlers, in particular, will love this train-shaped, padded playground, with a train-spotting wall for children to ogle passing trains!
+There are great coffee shops nearby too.

-Mount Annan Botanic Gardens Playground - In a gorgeous location, little ones will love the sandpit with mini buckets on pulleys, and of course, the flying fox.
-You can explore the amazing grounds after you play.
+Mount Annan Botanic Gardens Playground - Nestled in a gorgeous location, little ones will love the sandpit with mini buckets on pulleys, and of course, the flying fox.
+You can explore the fantastic grounds after you play.

 South Sydney/St George